If you’d told me 20 years ago that I’d be giving birth at home I would have laughed in your face.

-Some mothers even offer to let the children get involved in the birth process by doing anything from helping to fill the birthing pool to cutting the umbilical cord after the birth.
-Whether or not you invite older children to be there for the actual birth, giving birth at home means they don’t experience you being taken away from them.
+Some mothers even get the older children involved in the birth process.
+Depending on their age they can help to fill the birthing pool or even cut the umbilical cord.
+Even if you don’t want your older children to be there for the moment of birth, giving birth at home means you don’t have to leave them altogether.

 Is giving birth at home safe?

 So many people immediately ask if home birth safe when they hear about it.
 We’ve gone so quickly from the majority of births taking place at home (in the first half of the 20th century) to people assuming it’s unsafe to birth unless it’s in a hospital.
 Let me be clear though:

 YES 👏 GIVING 👏 BIRTH 👏 AT 👏 HOME 👏 IS 👏 SAFE